kaaproject/kaa/client/client-multi/client-cpp/README.txt

 ************************************
 There are no dependencies on platforms.

 ************************************
 BUILD EXAMPLE
 ************************************
-The following example illustrates the build procedure with the INFO log level and the LOGGING module:
+The following example illustrates the build procedure for the debug build with the INFO log level and disabled EVENTS feature and specified path to the folder Kaa will be installed in:
-    avrogen.sh
+    ./avrogen.sh
     mkdir build
     cd build
     cmake -DKAA_INSTALL_PATH='/home/username/kaa' -DKAA_DEBUG_ENABLED=1 -DKAA_MAX_LOG_LEVEL=4 -DKAA_WITHOUT_EVENTS=1 ..
     make
     make install